LLM-PBE: Assessing Data Privacy in Large Language Models: LLM-PBE: A Comprehensive Toolkit for Assessing the Privacy of LLMs

 \subsection{\vldbr{Efficiency}}

 \vldbr{ Efficiency is an important factor that influences the practicality and scalability of various attack and defense strategies.
 Details regarding the GPU memory requirements and computational costs of these strategies are presented in Table~\ref{tab:efficiency}.
-These experiments were conducted using the Llama-2 7B model on the Enron dataset, utilizing a system equipped with two NVIDIA A100 GPUs and two AMD EPYC 7J13 64-Core Processors.
-The findings indicate that most attack strategies are computationally efficient as they do not necessitate the training or updating of models.
-However, model-based MIAs are not feasible for LLMs due to the necessity of training multiple LLMs to develop an effective attack model.
-Among the defense mechanisms, DP-SGD offers lower computational overhead compared to data scrubbing.
-This is because DP-SGD integrates minimal additional operations into the training process, whereas scrubbing requires extensive preprocessing of the original data using language models.
-Despite all approaches needing at least 28GB of GPU memory owing to the large parameter sizes involved, the availability of LLM inference services from various companies (e.g., OpenAI, TogetherAI) means that attackers might not require local model hosting, potentially reducing the need for high-performance GPUs.}
+For comparison-based MIAs, we report the range of costs across PPL, LiRA~\cite{mattern2023membership}, and Refer~\cite{carlini2021extracting} (details about these approaches are introduced in Section~\ref{sec:exp_setup}).
+For other categories, we report the usual GPU memory requirements and costs.
+These experiments were conducted using the Llama-2 7B model on the Enron dataset, utilizing a system equipped with two NVIDIA H100 GPUs and four AMD EPYC 9654 96-Core Processors.
+The attack and defense approaches can be broadly categorized into two types: inference-based methods and training-based methods.
+Inference-based methods typically involve querying the models, making them efficient.
+In contrast, training-based methods usually require fine-tuning or training LLMs, which is significantly more costly.
+Model-based MIAs require the training of multiple models to mimic the target model, which is not feasible for LLMs.
+Despite all approaches requiring at least 28GB of GPU memory due to the large parameter sizes involved, the availability of LLM inference services from various companies (e.g., OpenAI, TogetherAI) means that attackers might not need to host models locally.}